Presentation and Status in Health Basket

 Drug interactions

-Many drugs have antimuscarinic effects; concomitant use of two or more of such drugs can increase side-effects such as dry mouth, urine retention and constipation.
+Class interactions: Many drugs have antimuscarinic effects; concomitant use of two or more of such drugs can increase side-effects such as dry mouth, urine retention and constipation.
 Concomitant use can also lead to confusion in the elderly.
 The Glycopyrronium bromide dosage may need to be decreased in patients receiving two or more antimuscarinic drugs concomitantly.

 Increased antimuscarinic side-effects: amantadine; tricyclic antidepressants; antihistamines; clozapine; disopyramide; MAOIs; nefopam; memantine; phenothiazines (increased antimuscarinic side effects of phenothiazines but reduced plasma concentrations).
+Dosage may need to be decreased in patients receiving two or more antimuscarinic drugs concomitantly.

 Concurrent use with slow-dissolving tablets of digoxin, atenolol or metformin may result in increased serum levels of these medicines.